 14. Start an ecommerce store

 Starting an ecommerce store is far cheaper than renting a storefront.
 Shopify makes it easier than ever to start and manage an online store.
-They have free how-to guides on starting a business that includes what to sell and how to market it, and even provide a business name generator if you’re having a hard time coming up with ideas.
+They have free how-to guides on starting a business that includes what to sell and how to market it, how to accept online payments, and even provide a business name generator if you’re having a hard time coming up with ideas.

 Consider starting by designing and selling mugs or t-shirts online.
 You can use Shopify’s print-on-demand service.
 Tucker Schreiber, a former Wealthsimple product manager and current entrepreneur, built a business selling funny dog t-shirts and sold $1,248.90 in three weeks!
 He's not even a huge dog person—he just saw how passionate people are about their pets and marketed to that community.
 There's plenty of opportunity for you to do the same.

 Or perhaps you already know what you want to sell.
 Maybe you love to craft or fix up furniture and are looking for some place to hawk your wares.
 In that case, consider Etsy It charges about a 10% transaction and payment processing fee, and a 3.9 billion.
 With those numbers, there’s definitely room for you.

 15. Start pet sitting

 Pet sitting is a great gig if you love animals.
 You can meet clients through apps like Wag or Rover, and then set your own schedule and prices for any combination of pet care services you choose.
 Most people earn anywhere from 20 to walk a dog, and 60 to board a furry friend overnight, minus a 20% commission.

 16. Give expert answers online